jeannotlapin/rfc6189bis/draft-zrtp-pq.md

 ## Key Agreement Modes

 After both endpoints exchange Hello and HelloACK messages, the key agreement exchange can begin with the ZRTP Commit message.
-ZRTP supports a number of key agreement modes including both key exchange modes (DH or KEM) and non key exchange modes (PreShared or Multistream) as described in the following sections.
+ZRTP supports a number of key agreement modes including DH, KEM, PreShared or Multistream modes as described in the following sections.

 The Commit message may be sent immediately after both endpoints have completed the Hello/HelloACK discovery handshake, or it may be deferred until later in the call, after the participants engage in some unencrypted conversation.
 The Commit message may be manually activated by a user interface element, such as a GO SECURE button, which becomes enabled after the Hello/HelloACK discovery phase.
 This emulates the user experience of a number of secure phones in the Public Switched Telephone Network (PSTN) world.
 However, it is expected that most simple ZRTP user agents will omit such buttons and proceed directly to secure mode by sending a Commit message immediately after the Hello/HelloACK handshake.

-### Key Exchange modes
+### DH and KEM Modes

 Examples ZRTP call flow are shown in {{FigDHCallFlow}} and {{FigKemCallFlow}}.
 Note that the order of the Hello/HelloACK exchanges in F1/F2 and F3/F4 may be reversed.
 That is, either Alice or Bob might send the first Hello message.
 Note that the endpoint that sends the Commit message is considered the initiator of the ZRTP session and drives the key agreement exchange.